-If you supply the -AassumeAssertionsAreEnabled command-line option, then the Checker Framework assumes assertions are enabled.
-If you supply the -AassumeAssertionsAreDisabled command-line option, then the Checker Framework assumes assertions are disabled.
+If you supply the -AassumeAssertionsAreEnabled command-line option, then the Checker Framework assumes assertions (that is, Java assert statements) are enabled, as if Java is run with the -ea or -enableassertions command-line argument.
+If you supply the -AassumeAssertionsAreDisabled command-line option, then the Checker Framework assumes assertions are disabled, as if Java is run with the -da or -disableassertions command-line argument.
 You may not supply both command-line options.
 It is uncommon to supply either one.

-These command-line arguments have no effect on processing of assert statements whose message contains the text @AssumeAssertion; see Section 32.2.
+These command-line arguments have no effect on processing of assert statements whose message contains the text @AssumeAssertion; see Section 33.2.

-31.7.7 Var Keyword
+32.7.7 Var Keyword